Caring for the Bird with Avian Bornaviral Ganglioneuritis (PDD)

-Jeannine Miesle, MA
+Jeannine Miesle, M.A., M. Ed.

 The author is indebted to Dr. Robert Dahlhausen (Avian and Exotic Medical Center, Milford, OH) for his advice and support on this paper.

-During am Avian Ganglioneuritis (PDD) flare, it is important to monitor the bird’s food intake very carefully, both the quality and quantity of food given and eaten.
+During an Avian Ganglioneuritis (PDD) flare, it is important to monitor the bird’s food intake very carefully, both the quality and quantity of food given and eaten.
 The Avian Bornavirus will always be with the bird, and Avian Gangioneuritis (PDD) flares can happen at any time.
 Incorrect food choices may trigger an attack.

 Even birds showing only neurological signs need to be on this diet since chances are very good that they too have enlarged gastrointestinal organs.
 These suggestions are for during a flare; however, most birds GI signs will do better if continued on this basic diet.
 Consult your avian veterinarian for further advice.

 - Every bird and every species is different; what works for one bird may not work for another.

 - The dietary restrictions are meant to be implemented during a flare—a time during which the bird is actively showing clinical symptoms.
 However, many birds need to be kept on this diet all the time since some foods will trigger a relapse.